(Un)fair devices: Moving beyond AI accuracy in personal sensing: Background and Related Work

-\textbf{Broad Fairness Surveys.} Addressing algorithmic bias in ML has been a longstanding issue \cite{caton2020fairness}, despite its recent surge.
+\textbf{Comprehensive Surveys.} Addressing algorithmic bias in ML has been a longstanding issue \cite{caton2020fairness}, despite its recent surge.
 A number of comprehensive surveys shed light on data and model biases across domains and compared potential mitigation solutions.
-For example, \citet{caton2020fairness} and \citet{pessach2022review} discussed fairness metrics and categorized mitigation approaches into a widely accepted framework of pre-processing, in-processing, and post-processing methods independently of the application domain. \citet{wan2022processing} focused exclusively on in-processing modeling methods such as adversarial debiasing, disentangled representations, and fairness-aware data augmentation, while \citet{pessach2022review}'s work provides an overview of emerging research trends, including fair adversarial learning, fair word embeddings, fair recommender systems, and fair visual description.
-More recently, \citet{mehrabi2021survey} explored data-to-algorithm (e.g., representation bias, measurement bias, aggregation bias, etc.), algorithm-to-user (e.g., popularity bias, user interaction bias, evaluation bias, etc.), and user-to-data (e.g., historical bias, temporal bias, content production bias, etc.) biases, and how these biases are generally encountered in ML practice.
+For example, \citet{caton2020fairness} and \citet{pessach2022review} discussed fairness metrics and categorized mitigation approaches into a widely accepted framework of pre-processing, in-processing, and post-processing methods independently of the application domain. \citet{wan2022processing} focused exclusively on in-processing modeling methods such as adversarial debiasing, disentangled representations, and fairness-aware data augmentation, while \citet{pessach2022review} provided an overview of emerging research trends, including fair adversarial learning, word embeddings, and recommender systems.
 Along these lines, \citet{le2022survey} surveyed available datasets for fairness research, including financial, criminological, healthcare, social, and educational datasets.
 Yet, despite these surveys' considerable contributions, they tend to be of generic nature and rarely discuss data, models, and applications related to an individual community.